Skip to main content

 10. Fiscal staff turnover

-Each question in the CVAD Risk Assessment Tool is worth a certain number of points.
+Each question in the risk assessment tool is worth a certain number of points.
 Based on the total points scored, the agency is designated as either high risk, medium risk or low risk.
 The higher the score, the higher the assumed financial risk.

 Risk Designation and Resulting Monitoring